acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "Who lives in **Gracklstugh**?"
 >
-> "Deep Gnomes, Duergar, and Dwarves.
-Stay away from *Themberchaud* and those who serve him."
+> "Deep Gnomes, Duergar, and Mountain Dwarves.
+Stay away from *Themberchaud's* Lair and the Keepers of the Flame."
 >
 > "*Themberchaud*?"
 >
 > "The Wyrmsmith of **Gracklstugh**.
-An ancient Red Dragon of unlimited appetite, though those serving him know how to satiate him," *Avren* says darkly.
+An ancient Red Dragon of unlimited appetite, though the Keepers of the Flame know how to satiate him," *Avren* says darkly.
 >
 > "How do you find your way?"
 >
 > "Oh, sometimes you can be friendly with the Kuo-Toa, as long as you don't look like an easy victim.
-They are a bit mad, but they can be friendly, and they enjoy my music.
+They are a bit mad, but they can be friendly in their own way, and they enjoy my music.
 They are the ones who live in **Sloobludop**, and worship the Sea Mother."

 *Avren* is full of useful information about the mushrooms around us and telling us which ones make water, wine, food, and other things.